daostack/arc.js_legacy/docs/Wrappers.md

 Each wrapper also contains a `factory` property.
 This is the static instance of the wrapper factory class which is based on [ContractWrapperFactory<TWrapper>](api/classes/ContractWrapperFactory) (where `TWrapper` is the type (class) of the wrapper).
 Each factory contains the static methods `at(someAddress)`, `new()` and `deployed()` that you can use to instantiate the associated wrapper class.

+Each wrapper includes the contract's events.
+Refer here for more information about [how Arc.js wraps contract events](Events).

 Arc.js provides multiple ways to obtain contract wrappers, each optimal in particular use cases:

 * [get a deployed wrapper by the Arc contract name](Home/#get-a-deployed-wrapper-by-name)